Does UPenn Superscore the SAT?

-So, does UPenn superscore the SAT scores?
-It is true that Penn will superscore exams; this is one reason why it is beneficial for applicants to report all test sittings on their application.
-When it comes to the SAT, the admissions officers at UPenn will calculate your superscore by taking your highest Evidenced-Based Reading and Writing score across all of your tests and combining it with your highest Math score.
+Does UPenn superscore the SAT?
+UPenn will indeed superscore exams; this is one reason why it is beneficial for applicants to report all test sittings on their application.
+Regarding the SAT, the admissions officers at UPenn will calculate your superscore by taking your highest Evidenced-Based Reading and Writing score across all of your tests and combining it with your highest Math score.

-In order to arrive at an overall “superscore” for the ACT, UPenn will take into account, across all available tests, the students’ highest individual scores in the subject areas of English, Math, Reading, and Science.
-We expect you to provide official reports for each test that contributes to your superscore prior to enrollment in accordance with our self-reported testing policy if you are going to be self-reporting exams from multiple dates in order to create your superscore.
+To arrive at an overall “superscore” for the ACT, UPenn will consider, across all available tests, the students’ highest individual scores in English, Math, Reading, and Science.
+We expect you to provide official reports for each test that contributes to your superscore before enrollment following UPenn’s self-reported testing policy if you will self-report exams from multiple dates to create your superscore.
 If you do this, then your superscore will be created.

-Although we’re trying to know “does UPenn superscore the SAT scores or not?”, it is common knowledge that you are permitted to take the SAT exam as many times as you see fit.
+Although UPenn does superscore your SAT scores, you should also be aware that you are permitted to take the SAT exam as many times as you see fit.
 In a typical scenario, everyone would believe that the scores you submit can come from whichever test you performed the best on.

-The students are relieved of this burden by the SAT’s superscoring method, which also makes the score submission process more convenient for them.
-The SAT superscore is calculated by adding together your highest scores from each of the test’s sections.
-To put it simply, it indicates that if you take two different exams, you can make your composite score by averaging the two highest scores from each of the separate sessions.
+The students are relieved of this burden by the SAT’s superscoring method, making the score submission process more convenient.
+The SAT superscore is calculated by adding your highest scores from each test section.
+Simply put, it indicates that if you take two different exams, you can make your composite score by averaging the two highest scores from each of the separate sessions.

 For example, if your scores on the SAT from your two most recent attempts are as follows: